void-linux/void-packages/CONTRIBUTING.md

 ### Starting a pull request

 Once you have successfully built the package, you can [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Pull requests are also known as PRs.

 Most pull requests should only contain a single package and dependencies which are not part of void-packages yet.